 When I first started making them myself I didn’t add the fried egg, nor the lettuce as I didn’t see the need and somewhere along the line I changed up the process as it was cumbersome frying 3 tortillas per prepared pan.
 Instead I would fry them, roll them up and place in a pan to cook in the oven as shown below.

 Yesterday was one of those days I decided to make this delicious pan of awesomeness.
 Complete recipe at the bottom of post that you can print/save.
 All it takes is hamburger meat, enchilada sauce, corn tortillas, and shredded cheddar cheese.

 Fry each tortilla in about 1/2 inch of cooking oil for about 10-15 seconds on each side.
 Place on paper towels to drain.

 Brown hamburger meat, drain excess grease.
 Add a can of enchilada sauce.

 Add 1/2 cup of shredded cheddar cheese, Mix well.

 Spoon a portion of mixture into each corn tortilla, roll up and place in pan seam side down.

-Add all tortillas to the pan, top with additional cheese.
+Add all tortillas to the pan, top with a can of red sauce and additional cheese.

 Bake for 20 – 25 minutes.
 Remove from oven, let sit for 5 minutes.
 Serve.
 Add whatever additional ingredients/toppings you would like.